XtremeOwnage/Web/docs/blog/posts/Technology/2025/2025-02-22-LinkSpeed-Vs-PowerConsumption.md

 <!-- more -->

+??? note "TLDR/Spoiler (Click to Expand)"
     ## TLDR;

     There is a 6% difference in idle consumption between 100G, and 1G link speed.

     A total of 3 watts difference.

     Under full network utilization, there was a 14.2% difference between 100G, and 1G link speed.

     A total of 7.8 watts difference.

+    If- you want more detailed results, Skip straight to [The Results](#testing-results)

+    Otherwise- stay tuned..

 ## Test Fixture